Chapter Two / Test Run

 He snatched it away, tossed it on a nearby chair, and pulled her into his arms.
 His lips slid over hers, seizing them with an intensity that sent waves of pleasure pulsing from her ears to her toes.
 Still holding her tight, he broke the kiss and nibbled her ear.
 “I’m missing you, Tal.
 A lot.
 Let’s get home early tonight.”

 Breathless and weak-kneed, she sputtered before she answered.
 “Well.
 Well, I suppose.
 Yes.
 I think we can.”

 He tugged her hair.
 “Oh, we most certainly can, darlin’.
 We have a license, after all.
 It’s finding the time that’s the trick.”

 Smiling that bewitching smile, the one that made her mouth water, he retrieved her coat.
 How could she ever have wondered what he thought?
 New mother insecurity, that’s what the women in the family told her.
 If he kept this up, she’d get over it soon enough.

-Glad now that she’d contrived to take next Wednesday off, she smiled back at him and slung the strap of her black leather purse over her shoulder.
+Glad now that she’d contrived to take next Wednesday off, she slung the strap of her black leather purse over her shoulder.
 “Sometimes I’m sorry you sold the penthouse.
 I used to love slipping home for lunch.”